top of page

 Haley Gibbs

-Haley is a first-year student in the Clinical Psychology Health Emphasis PhD program at Ferkauf.
+Haley is a second-year student in the Clinical Psychology Health Emphasis PhD program at Ferkauf.
 She received her B.S. in Cognitive Neuroscience from Brown University and graduated with honors for her work on her thesis developing an efficacious, accessible, and incentivizing speech therapy for hypokinetic dysarthria in Parkinson's Disease.
 Between her undergraduate and graduate studies, Haley served as a clinical research coordinator at the Purdon Neuroengineering Lab at first, MGH/Harvard and second, at Stanford School of Medicine primarily investigating biomarkers for Alzheimer’s Disease during sleep.
 Her research interests in psycho-oncology include meaning-making therapy and spirituality through the cancer process, particularly in children.
 She is eager to explore these themes further and contribute to the field through her work and collaboration.

 Graduate Student